JakeChampion/fetch/README.md

 npm install whatwg-fetch --save
 ```

+As an alternative to using npm, you can obtain `fetch.umd.js` from the
+[Releases][] section.
+The UMD distribution is compatible with AMD and CommonJS
+module loaders, as well as loading directly into a page via `<script>` tag.

 You will also need a Promise polyfill for [older browsers](http://caniuse.com/#feat=promises).
 We recommend [taylorhakes/promise-polyfill](https://github.com/taylorhakes/promise-polyfill)
 for its small size and Promises/A+ compatibility.